 Plastic Waste Management Rules, 2021 – Ban single-use plastics and promote recycling.

-1. What is solid waste management?
+1. What is solid waste management and what is its main objective?